List of premiers of British Columbia

 Members are first elected to the legislature during general elections.
 General elections must be conducted every four years from the date of the last election.
 An election may also take place if the governing party loses the confidence of the legislature by the defeat of a supply bill or tabling of a no-confidence motion.

 Before 1903, British Columbia did not use a party system; instead, premiers of British Columbia had no official party affiliation and were chosen by elected members of the legislative assembly from among themselves.
 Candidates ran as "Government", "Opposition", "Independent", or in formulations such as "Opposition independent", indicating their respective positions to the incumbent regime.

-British Columbia has had 35 individuals serve as premier since joining Confederation, of which 14 individuals had no party affiliation, three were Conservatives, eight were Liberals, four were Socreds, and six were New Democrats.
+British Columbia has had 36 individuals serve as premier since joining Confederation, of which 14 individuals had no party affiliation, three were Conservatives, eight were Liberals, four were Socreds, and seven were New Democrats.
 The first premier was John Foster McCreight, who was inaugurated in 1871.
 Joseph Martin spent the shortest time in office, at 106 days.
-At over twenty years, W. A. C. Bennett spent the longest time in office, and is the only premier to serve in more than four parliaments.
+At over twenty years, W. A. C. Bennett spent the longest time in office and is the only premier to serve in more than five parliaments.
 The incumbent premier is David Eby, who was sworn in on November 18, 2022.